Continuing Education Activity

 - Explain the importance of improving care coordination among the interprofessional team to enhance the delivery of care and improve outcomes for strategies for patients affected by cytomegalovirus esophagitis.

 Cytomegalovirus (CMV) is a member of the Herpesviridae family, which has the largest genome of any herpes virus.
-It is spread through bodily fluids such as during the perinatal period or sexual contact.
-Although immunocompetent individuals can be infected, serious disease typically only manifests in those with immunocompromised status such as patients with AIDS, organ transplant recipients, and patients on chemotherapy.
-CMV can affect many organs, including the eyes, stomach, colon, but the focus of this discussion is on the esophagus.
-CMV esophagitis is the second most common gastrointestinal (GI) tract manifestation of CMV disease, first being colitis.
+It is spread through bodily fluids, such as during the perinatal period or sexual contact.
+Although immunocompetent individuals can be infected, the serious disease typically only manifests in those with immunocompromised states, such as patients with AIDS, organ transplant recipients, and patients on chemotherapy.
+CMV can affect many organs, including the eyes, stomach, and colon, but this discussion focuses on the esophagus.
+CMV esophagitis is the second most common gastrointestinal (GI) tract manifestation of CMV disease, the first being colitis.
 The typical manifestation of CMV esophagitis is odynophagia and dysphagia, and finding of large ulcer or ulcers in the middle to distal esophagus.
 Standard diagnosis requires biopsy and pathologic verification.
 Current treatment still consists of antivirals ganciclovir and valganciclovir, but research for alternatives is ongoing.
 Nonetheless, esophageal disease of CMV infection carries a poor prognosis, recurrence risk, and high rate of one-year morbidity and mortality.

 CMV is a member of the Herpesviridae family of viruses.
 CMV may be acquired in the perinatal period or during adulthood via sexual contact.
 Those at the highest risk for the active disease are immunocompromised patients, most notably patients with acquired immunodeficiency syndrome (AIDS), solid organ and bone marrow transplant recipients, and those receiving immunosuppressive therapy and chemotherapy for cancer treatment.
 There have been very few cases reported of CMV esophagitis affecting immunocompetent individuals.
 Acute CMV infection is often asymptomatic and is one of the most common human viral infections.
 Once the infection is acquired, there is lifelong viral latency coupled with the risk of intermittent reactivation.